Siddesh7/auctioneer-x-dapp/README.md

 - Assets are transferred across the parties.
 - Creator makes the total stream profit

+### Protocols Used
+- Superfluid Money Streams
+- The Graph Network to query Money Streams.

 Contracts are deployed in Polygon Mumbai.

 -> Note: Warpcast doesn't support Mumbai  Network for  Transaction Frames, So please  use [PrivyChat](https://privychat.xyz) to test it out.